JanWilczek/wolf-sound-blog/_posts/dsp/2022-04-16-data-alignment-in-fir-simd.md

 In the [outer-inner loop vectorization]({% post_url dsp/2022-03-28-fir-with-simd %}#outer-and-inner-loop-vectorization-voil), one of the input signals could have aligned loads (because we read it in non-overlapping chunks), however, the other signal is being read in overlapping chunks starting at every possible sample.

-Out of these, **only the outer-inner loop vectorization can be optimzed to work on fully alined data**.
+Nevertheless, each of these can be optimized to work on fully aligned data.

 How?
 Keep reading to find out.